-25 TRAINING
+24 TRAINING

-Histopathologists are welcome to spend time in the organisation if they wish to learn about pathology, either in preparation for examinations or in order to develop a subspecialist interest.
+Histopathologists are welcome to spend time in the organisation if they wish to learn about pathology, either in preparation for examinations or to develop a subspecialist interest.
+Please contact one of the consultant pathologists if you wish to arrange a training placement.

-AHLab does not currently form part of any rotational training scheme, which allows training placements to be tailored to an individual in a flexible manner.
+AHLab is IBMS accredited for the Certificate of Competence but does not currently form part of any rotational training scheme, which allows training placements to be tailored to an individual in a flexible manner.